Report: Lance Stephenson Agrees to Contract with Lakers After LeBron James Deal

 Lance Stephenson is changing uniforms once again.

-ESPN's Chris Haynes reported on Sunday the eight-year veteran has agreed to a 1-year, $4.5 million deal with the Los Angeles Lakers.
-That comes after the Indiana Pacers declined his $4.3 million team option in June.
+ESPN's Chris Haynes reported on Sunday the eight-year veteran has agreed to a one-year, $4.5 million deal with the Los Angeles Lakers.
+That comes after the Indiana Pacers declined his $4.4 million team option in June.

-The news came just hours after LeBron James announced his decision to sign a four-year, $154 million deal.
+The news came just hours after LeBron James agreed to sign a four-year, $154 million deal with the Lakers, as Klutch Sports Group announced on Twitter.

 After being drafted in the second round of the 2010 NBA draft, Stephenson made a name for himself in four seasons in Indiana.
 He then signed a three-year, $27 million deal with the Charlotte Hornets, which started his tour around the league.

-From 2014-17, the 27-year-old played for six different teams, which resulted in a return to Indiana.
+From 2014 to 17, the 27-year-old played for six different teams, which resulted in a return to Indiana.

 The 6'6", 230-pound guard seemed right at home during his second stint with the Pacers.
 Last season, he averaged 9.2 points, 5.2 rebounds and 2.9 assists in 22.6 minutes per game.
-He averaged 10.4 points on 46.2-percent shooting in a first-round loss to the Cleveland Cavaliers.
+He averaged 10.4 points on 46.2 percent shooting in a first-round loss to the Cleveland Cavaliers.

 That comes following a season in which he played in just 18 games across three teams.